 Swift Conservation and Action for Swifts have websites packed with advice on attracting swifts.
 Swift Conservation even has a shopping page with many links to nest box suppliers etc.

-Bristol Swifts run by Mark and Jane Glanville is a very informative site about swifts, especially on news from their own Bristol colony.
+Bristol Swifts run by my friends Mark and Jane Glanville is a superbly informative site about swifts, especially on news from their own Bristol colony.
 Mark keeps a superb blog through the swift season.

 These sketches were all made from observations of common swifts last year.
 The are presented in chronological order.
 We had a single pair of swifts nesting on our house in a Gilling East, North Yorkshire.
 I have sketched them in the air and in the nest box.
 The common swift has captured my imagination since childhood.
 Don’t waste any opportunity to watch and listen to these incredible animals this summer.
 Hold the memories firm in your mind and you will be able to recapture your swift experiences in the darkest days of winter.